sanix-sandel/MyDjangoNotes/README.md

 to use model_a as a lookup parameter in a queryset, like: ModelB.objects.filter(model_a=whatever).
 It is more common to use a singular form for the related_query_name.
 As the docs say, it isn't necessary to specify both (or either of) related_name and related_query_name.
 Django has sensible defaults.

+The difference between get() and get_object_or_404 is that when by using get() when the object doesn't exist it raise the exception, taht's why it's rather to use get_object_or_404